radosavlevici/NaturalLinuxTranslator1/DEPLOYMENT.md

 Your Linux Command Translator should now be accessible at: https://your_domain.com

-## Preparing for Sale
+## Preparing for Distribution

-To prepare this application for sale, consider:
+To prepare this application for distribution, consider:

 1. **Licensing Model**:
-   - Subscription-based (monthly/yearly)
-   - One-time purchase
+   - Open source
+   - Free for non-commercial use
-   - Freemium with premium features
+   - Enterprise edition with additional features

-2. **Payment Processing**:
-   - Integrate Stripe, PayPal, or other payment gateways
-   - Create subscription management system

-3. **User Management**:
+2. **User Management**:
-   - Add user registration and login
+   - Add user registration and login system
-   - Create admin dashboard to monitor usage
+   - Create admin dashboard for user management

+3. **Usage Analytics**:
+   - Implement tracking for command usage
+   - Monitor system performance
+   - Track user engagement

 4. **Marketing Materials**:
    - Create product website showcasing features